Wednesday 7th February - Happy Birthday Jilly

 We took it back to the garage for repair and for a few days it was fine.
 Then the problems started again so we took it a back a second time.
 This time it was in the car hospital for a couple of days and when we got it back it was fine for a whole week before we heard the dreaded clunk clunk of the doors locking and unlocking.
 A couple of days later the wretched computer shouted 'something wrong, something wrong.'
 This time we took it back and left it there.

 As luck would have it we'd been driving down our road just before we took the Kangoo back when we noticed a neighbour had a 'for sale' notice on a car.
 The neighbour is a mechanic.
-We stopped and looked at it and it was perfect for us for the time being.
+We stopped and looked at it and it's perfect for us for the time being.
 It's a Mitsubishi Space Star.
 It was elderly but it was cheap and within a couple of days it was mine.
 I can get Jilly's cage in the back and there's plenty of room for Sasha between the cage and the front seats.

 So what now?
 What's the best car for agility dogs?
 Well, we couldn't fault the Berlingo.
 We know loads of agility people who have them and they hang onto them.
 They're fantastic if you have two or three collies although I do know someone who used to put four dogs in the back of theirs and they were fine.
 Ours wasn't all that cheap to run.
 The road tax was £240 a year and it wasn't particularly economical on fuel.
 Would we have another one?
 You bet.
 If I can find one anywhere for sale it's mine.
 It's got my name on it.

 The Peugeot partner is similar to the Berlingo and then of course there's the Fiat Doblo.
 I don't want another Fiat but that's my personal preference.
+It's also the preference of a few other people I've spoken to.
+Sorry Fiat but your cars don't seem very well made.

 If you are going to buy a car for agility dogs and you want a tailgate guard bear in mind that they cost in the region of £300 each.
 I haven't sold the guard we had in the Berlingo.
 It's waiting for the next one to come along.
 Also bear in mind that if you have fixed cages built into the car it's a modification and you have to let the insurance company know.